qfwc258/circuidipity/content/2013-10-11-install-debian-wheezy-screenshot-tour.rst

 .. note::

-    Select only [*] *Standard system utilities* if you wish to start with a minimal, console-only base configuration ready for further customization.
-The task menu can be accessed post-install by running ``sudo tasksel``.
+    Select only **[*] Standard system utilities** if you wish to start with a minimal, console-only base configuration ready for further customization.
+The task menu can be accessed post-install by running ``tasksel``.

 .. image:: images/screenshot/wheezyInstall/52.png
     :alt: Software selection